jldm11/game-of-life-js/README.md

 tests\testUniverse.js
 ```

-To run all the tests just open testRunner.html file
+To run all the tests just open testRunner.html file in your browser

 ```
 game-of-life-js\testRunner.html